-Council performs regular bin inspections to provide feedback for residents and ensure the right things are being place in the right bins.
+Council performs regular bin inspections to provide feedback for residents and ensure the right things are being placed in the right bins.

 Why do we inspect bins?

 Council is committed to reducing waste to landfill by reusing and recycling as many resources as possible.
 The four-bin kerbside collection service is designed to help the community to separate and sort materials.

 The wrong things in the wrong bin can lead to entire truckloads being contaminated and being taken to land fill.